 NAN: How are Brown Skin Women and Goal Digging Women connected?

 CARMEN: They are connected by the source.
 With Brown Skin Women, it’s basic.
 I blog about my experience with natural living.
 That’s for fun.
 I’m generating revenue because people are reading it and they’re interested about what I’m writing.
 And then there are people who own a business, or they want to own a business, and they want to know how I did it.

 That’s where Goal Digging Women comes in.
 And that’s another source of revenue.
 It’s passive income where I don’t need to do any work.
 I did all the work to get it up and running and I did all the recordings.
 It’s automated.
 Once someone becomes a member, they can immediately access the content.
 I don’t need to do anything with that.
 The only thing I need to do is update the blog content, which I share as often as I’d like.
 I blog on a whim, but I focus primarily on the event planning.

 So those are my three focuses.
 Event planning, the Brown Skin Women blog, and Goal Digging Women.
 And I have the tiers in which they fall in level of significance and importance.

-NP: There is so much on your plate.
+NAN: There is so much on your plate.
 How do you stay focused?

-CV: Organization is absolutely key.
+CARMEN: Organization is absolutely key.
 I’ve seen people fail with businesses.
 It starts with the entrepreneur.
 It’s really up to us to determine how far we go or how much we are set back.